Westow: Services

 There are no schools in Westow.

 Governance and politics

 Westow used to lie within the Ryedale Constituency, held from 1987 by Conservative MP Mr. John Greenaway, until the constituency was abolished in 2010.
-It is now within the Thirsk and Malton constituency, held by the Conservative Kevin Hollinrake with a 19,456 majority, one of the more 'safe' seats in the country.
+It is now within the Thirsk and Malton constituency, held by the Conservative Kevin Hollinrake.

 The lowest tier of governance is the Westow Parish Council, which represents an area that includes Westow, Firby and Kirkham.
 It has specific responsibilities to undertake on behalf of the parish residents and a small amount of budget from local council taxes.
-There are nine Parish Councillors and a Parish Clerk who meet usually every two months throughout the year.
+There are nine parish councillors and a parish clerk who meet usually every two months throughout the year.